byteyilabs/yi-note/README.md

 - Expose YiNote to more people, share it via blog post, facebook, twitter etc.
 - Answer questions in [the issue tracker](https://www.github.com/shuowu/yi-note/issues)
 - Support financially on [Patreon](https://www.patreon.com/yinote) and [GitHub Sponsor](https://github.com/sponsors/shuowu)

-- Translate the extension.
+### As a developer

+Please read the [Contribution Guide](/CONTRIBUTING.md)

+### Translate YiNote

 YiNote only supports English currently, please help translate YiNote to make it accessible to more users.
 To translate please follow the [English message json file](https://github.com/shuowu/yi-note/blob/master/extension/_locales/en/messages.json) and translate the content in `message` field into other languages.
 For detailed information, please follow this [Browser extension i18n doc](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Internationalization)

-### As a developer

-Please read the [Contribution Guide](/CONTRIBUTING.md)

 All kinds of contributions from anyone are always welcomed!